 Catherine Epstein, ex officio

-Instructors with an over-enrolled capped course will be asked to cut their class rosters to a number greater than or equal to their approved cap by the end of the fifth business day following the first round of pre-registration.
+Instructors with an over-enrolled capped course will be asked to cut their class rosters to a number greater than or equal to their approved cap by the end of the fifth business day following pre-registration.
 Students who are cut from a course will have an opportunity during a second registration period to register for alternative courses.
-While reducing the class roster is not mandatory, students remaining on the roster at the end of the second registration period will be guaranteed enrollment (barring unforeseen circumstances, such as lack of available classroom space or equipment), provided they attend the first class during add/drop and have satisfied all pre-requisites or grade requirements for the courses.
+While reducing the class roster is not mandatory, students remaining on the roster at the end of the second registration period will be guaranteed enrollment (barring unforeseen circumstances, such as lack of available classroom space or equipment), provided they attend the first class during add/drop and have satisfied all prerequisites or grade requirements for the courses.

 KEYWORDS AND DEFINITIONS

 The keywords are:

 - attention to issues of gender and sexuality